FindMalek/Photomater/README.md

 │   │   └── file_service.py         # File handling, read/write JSON, etc.
 │   │
 │   └── utils/                      # Utility functions and constants
+│       ├── artboard_support.py     # Utilities for the artboards supported by a given file
 │       ├── constants.py            # Constants used across the application
 │       └── cli_utils.py            # Utilities for CLI styling and interaction
 │